PostHog/posthog.com/contents/blog/posthog-marketing.md

 ![pages per session](../images/blog/posthog-marketing/pages-per-session.png)

 We also track `sessions per user` and `pages per session` here using trends insights.
 We're not looking to optimize these metrics, but they can be useful for comparative purposes.
+Here's how to track these metrics in PostHog:

-> 💡 **Tracking sessions/pages per user:** In PostHog, create a trends insight with two graph series – e.g. series 'A' as unique users and series 'B' as unique sessions.
-Next, input your desired formula into the 'Formula' box under 'Filters.
+1. Create a trends insight with two graph series – e.g. series 'A' as unique users and series 'B' as unique sessions.

+2. Use 'Formula' box under 'Filters' to calculate your desired metric.
 In this case, `B/A` would give you 'sessions per user'.

-You can also use this to calculate conversion rates, among other things.
+Formulas are a great way to track all sorts of metrics, including conversion rates.

+> 💡 **PostHog Tip:** You can resize and re-arrange your dashboard by clicking on the '...' menu and clicking on 'Edit layout' – you can also use the shortcut (E).
+We tend to use grids of smaller of insights, mainly because Charles (VP of Ops & Marketing) likes it when they fit easilly onto a laptop screen!
+Speaking of which, tap 'F' to go fullscreen.
+You can also export any dashboard as a PNG via the '...' menu.

 ### SEO performance tracking

 SEO is an important channel for us – it's a signal of word of mouth growth and high intent traffic to SEO content.

-As the below graphic from Google Trends shows, we've seen a consistent increase in brand searches in 2022.
+As the below graphic from Google Trends shows, we've seen a consistent increase in brand searches (i.e. people searching for 'posthog') in 2022.

 ![brand trend](../images/blog/posthog-marketing/brand-trend.png)

-(For those interested, the trend line is generated using the Glimpse SEO Chrome extension.
+(For those interested, the trend line is generated using the [Glimpse Chrome extension](https://chrome.google.com/webstore/detail/google-trends-supercharge/ocmojhiloccgbpjnkeiooioedaklapap).
 I highlight recommend it!)

 We use insights to help isolate the impact of our SEO content efforts from this organic word of mouth growth.
 For example, the insight below shows the weekly cumulative growth of all our SEO content since the beginning of the year.

 ![seo article trend](../images/blog/posthog-marketing/seo-article-trend.png)

 You can get this view by selecting the 'Time' option in the 'Chart type' dropdown.
+This, combined with multiple graph series, will stack the results so you can view the cumulative trend.
+The 'Value' chart type does the opposite.

 This insight also helps identify when traffic to our SEO content is dropping off.
 This is normally a prompt to investigate further in SEMRush, where we track Google rankings for a few hundred different keywords.
-That said, a degree of fluctuation is normal, so it's best not to overreact to a couple of down weeks.
+That said, a degree of fluctuation is normal, so it's best not to overreact to a couple of down weeks, or over-celebrate a really good one.

+### Things we don't measure.

-> 🚨 **Measure outcomes, not activity:** Newsflash, bounce rate is not a useful metric!
-Neither, to a lesser extent, are popular web metrics like time on page or session duration.
+As much as possible, we like to measure outcomes, not activity.
+That's why we don't track bounce rate, for example – it's not auseful metric!
+Neither, to a lesser extent, are popular web metrics like 'time on page' or 'session duration'.
 Unless you're a social network or publisher, what does the time someone spends on your website actually tell you?
 Nothing, so we don't measure it.
-Instead, we measure outcomes... which is what our next dashboard is all about.
+Instead, we measure outcomes, which is what our next dashboard is all about.

 ## Content Marketing Effectiveness